Forged into Christ-Likeness

 An Ignored People

 1) One of my mentors, Alice, runs a homeless ministry.
 She lovingly greets her regulars by name.
 So I started to see the homeless as people instead of guilt-inducing interruptions.
 A beggar, sitting on the ground, holding a round hat to receive money.One day I walked 5 steps past a beggar, then turned around and asked what I could pray for him.
 The man broke down in tears.
-His sister, who’d always helped him had just died.
+His sister, who’d always helped him, had just died.
 So God chose to send him a comforting human touch.
 Slowly over time, through Alice’s example, God tempered me.
 I don’t always stop, but I no longer overt my eyes.

 An Increase in Compassion

 2) Back in the early 2000s, the Holy Spirit led me to start a compassionate ministry in my church, called Blankets of Comfort.
 Within the church, I matched people who could help with others who needed a ride to the doctor, or emergency babysitting, or basic home repair.
 I also started bringing meals and doing hospital visits, two things I’d never felt comfortable with.
-Doing extra acts of compassion and stretching myself, created in me a more compassionate heart.
-And it was all God’s idea.
+Doing extra acts of compassion and stretching myself, created in me a more compassionate heart and it was all God’s idea.

 A Ingrained Habit only God could Change

 3) In college, I was the Energizer Bunny of arguing.
 It was an essential part of my nature.
 I couldn’t seem to stop, but it was a bad witness.
 One day an unsaved housemate said, “Maureen, if you’re a Christian, I don’t want to be one.”
 Her words hurt.
 I shut myself in my room and in tears asked Jesus to change me.
 Over the next few years, He did—and I still don’t know how.
-But I no longer argue my friends into the ground.
+But I no longer argue people into the ground.

 My Fiery Temper